Chummy2/web-api/Webapp.md

 <img src="https://github.com/Chummy2/web-api/blob/main/img/create.png" height="500px" width="500px">

-Type in what you would like your username and password to do and click the blue create account button and you will be brought back to the main screen
+Type in what you would like your username and password to be and click the blue create account button and you will be brought back to the main screen

 <img src="https://github.com/Chummy2/web-api/blob/main/img/login.png" height="500px" width="500px">